Visharadgupta05/DC_DC_CONVERTER/README.md

 The converter was successfully operated in both Continuous Conduction Mode (CCM) and Discontinuous Conduction Mode (DCM), and the hardware results were compared with simulation results for verification.

-Components Used
+Components Used : ---
-IRFZ44N MOSFET
+1. IRFZ44N MOSFET
-TL494 PWM Controller
+2. TL494 PWM Controller
-Power Diodes
+3. Power Diodes
-220 µF Capacitors
+4. 220 µF Capacitors
-Inductors
+5. Inductors(500 uH)
-Potentiometer
+6. Potentiometer(Sliding potentiometer)
-Perf Board
+7. Perf Board